SixuanChen/SYDE675_Outlier_Detection/README.md

 ```
 python train_ad.py --m=0.1
 ```
+## We added the MCR2.py
-## The changed files are opt_tc.py and train_ad.py.
+## The changed files from GOAD repo are opt_tc.py and train_ad.py.
 The old codes were commented out.